-A graphical abstract is a concise, visual, graphical summary of your work.
+A graphical abstract, or visual abstract, is a single pictorial summary of your manuscript’s main findings.

-Graphical abstracts may seem counterintuitive and insufficient as an author.
-You will be used to explaining exactly what your manuscript is about in a nice concise summary, with each section of your paper represented.
+For you as an author, graphical abstracts may seem counterintuitive and insufficient.
+You’re used to explaining exactly what your manuscript is about in a nice concise summary, with each section of your paper represented.

 The idea behind a graphical abstract though, is to convey this same information in a single image, with limited text.

-In addition to helping readers understand the findings of the paper and whether it is relevant to them quickly, it also removes some of the language struggles non-native English speakers might face in writing or reading in English.
+In addition to quickly helping readers understand the findings of the paper and whether it’s relevant to them, graphical abstracts also remove make life easier for non-native English speakers having to write and read in English.